 High Dynamic Range images (HDR), stitched panoramas are acceptable, under the condition that the elements in the image are not subjected to any addition or removal.
 The faithful representation of the natural/original moment captured through the technique of HDR and panorama is expected.
 The RAW versions of HDR and panorama images have to be submitted at the initial stage.
 Caption for these images must clearly indicate that they are HDR or panorama.
 Any discrepancy found in terms of manipulation of the original capture will lead to image disqualification.

 Images should ideally be colour profiled/corrected using accurately calibrated monitors and utilising Adobe RGB (1998) colour space.

 12.Subject and photographer:

 Images may be photographed anywhere in the Asian continent.
-Photographer of any nationality is eligible to participate.
-To participate under the young photographer category, the person has to be below 21 years of age as of the date of submission.
+Photographers of any nationality are eligible to participate.
+There is no restriction on the age for submission of images.

 Camera-trap, remote-triggered (stationary and moving) images are eligible.
 Location, date and time must be mentioned.
 Such images if taken by a group/organisation (government/non-government) must be accompanied by an ownership letter and a certificate stating that the image was legally obtained.